Pertussis infection: Epidemiology, microbiology, and pathogenesis

 Pertussis is caused by the gram-negative coccobacillus B. pertussis, a strict human pathogen with no known animal or environmental reservoir .
 The organism is fastidious, surviving only a few hours in respiratory secretions and thus requiring special media for culture.

 Eight additional Bordetella species have been described: B. parapertussishu, B. parapertussisov (ovine-adapted parapertussis), B. bronchiseptica, B. avium, B. hinzii, B. holmesii, B. trematum, and B. petrii .
 Three of these species (B. parapertussis, B. bronchiseptica, and B. holmesii) can cause respiratory illness in humans.
-B. parapertussis may cause a spectrum of disease ranging from a nonspecific upper respiratory tract illness to classic pertussis (ie, clinically indistinguishable from that of B. pertussis) [3,4].
-B. bronchiseptica causes respiratory infections in a variety of mammals; infection in humans can occur in immunocompromised hosts with animal exposure .
-B. holmesii infection has been described in the setting of septicemia and respiratory infection clinically similar to classic pertussis [6-9].
+B. parapertussis may cause a spectrum of disease ranging from a nonspecific upper respiratory tract illness to classic pertussis (ie, clinically indistinguishable from that of B. pertussis) [4,5].
+B. bronchiseptica causes respiratory infections in a variety of mammals; human infection most often occurs in immunocompromised hosts with animal exposure .
+Unlike B. pertussis, B. holmesii may also cause bacteremia; asplenia is the most common risk factor, but other immunocompromising conditions have been reported [7-11].

 - Mattoo S, Cherry JD.
 Molecular pathogenesis, epidemiology, and clinical manifestations of respiratory infections due to Bordetella pertussis and other Bordetella subspecies.
 Clin Microbiol Rev 2005; 18:326.